Sweet Music

 “What’s wrong?”
 I ask her.

-“Can I ask you about the other world, and your old family.”
+“Can I ask you about it?”

-“Will it make you miss them too much?”
+“Will it make you too sad?”

-And what her brothers and sisters on Earth are like.
+She asks endless questions about what it’s like in the other world, and what her brothers and sisters on Earth are like.

 fountainhouselightperson